silviamaggi/smd-com/_posts/2021-09-12-brand-new-website.md

 ## Spark joy

-Moving the content from WordPress to Jekyll — and within a new layout — meant every post, photo, case study, underwent a **major overhaul**.
+Moving the content from WordPress to Jekyll — and within a new layout — meant every post, photo, case study, underwent a overhaul.
 Helped by Simone's expertise as an editor, I kept what still made sense, rewrote what didn't look good, and found a more relaxed way to emphasise text.
 Featured images are missing from most of my posts: there is one when it has meaning, not for the sake of <abbr title="Search Engine Optimization">SEO</abbr>.

 My database on WordPress ballooned, so I seized the opportunity to delete useless tags and categories, reorganising the information architecture of the blog.
 If you like numbers, I used to have <code>303</code> tags!
 Most of which were, of course, barely used.
 You can find the renewed taxonomy in the footer menu, under [Archive](/archive/).